woodstockcs/csp-class-docs/dna/command-line-arguments.md

 > Before continuing:
 >
-> Check the box in your sprint notes to indicate that you finished this task.
+> Check the box in your sprint notes to indicate that you annotated the paper.
 >
 > You might find this paper helpful in the exercises below.
 >